Rdatatable/data.table/README.md

 ### Seal of Approval

 The Seal of Approval is a curated list of packages that use `data.table` internally, and/or provide complementary features that are outside of `data.table` scope.
-To obtain the Seal of Approval, please (1) open a PR that adds your package to the list below, and (2) open a PR that adds a blog post about your package to [The-Raft](https://github.com/rdatatable-community/The-Raft/#category=seal of approval).
+There is a brief description of each package below, with more info on [The-Raft blog, in the Seal of Approval category](https://rdatatable-community.github.io/The-Raft/#category=seal of approval).

 * [nc](https://github.com/tdhock/nc) is for parsing text data using named capture regular expressions, returning the results as a `data.table` with one row per match, and one column per capture group.

+To obtain the Seal of Approval, please (1) open a PR that adds your package to the list above, and (2) open a PR that adds a blog post about your package to [The-Raft](https://github.com/rdatatable-community/The-Raft/).

 ### Stay up-to-date